gluio/voltos-docs/README.md

 * [Node.js](https://github.com/gluio/voltos-node)

-If your platform isn't listed above: you can download and install `voltos` at: https://dl.equinox.io/voltos/voltos/stable
+If your platform isn't listed above: you can download and install `voltos` from: https://voltos.io

 ## Getting started